Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 Replacement of Obama signature climate strategy

-Former President Barack Obama announced his administration's Clean Power Plan in August of 2015, just a few months before the international summit on climate change in Paris.
+Obama announced his administration's Clean Power Plan in August 2015, just a few months before the international summit on climate change in Paris.

-Obama wanted the plan in place before the meeting, as NPR reported then, because his administration was pushing other countries--notably China, India and Brazil--to also pledge aggressive cuts.
+Obama wanted the plan in place before the meeting, as NPR reported then, because his administration was pushing other countries — notably China, India and Brazil — to also pledge aggressive cuts.

 His plan aimed to cut carbon dioxide emissions from the country's power plants 32 percent below 2005 levels by 2030.
 But it never went into effect because of court challenges.

 The coal industry and its supporters opposed it from the start because it would have meant fewer coal-fired power plants operating in the U.S. They joined with more than two dozen states who filed a legal challenge to stop the rule.
-In court they argued the Obama administration overstepped its authority under the Clean Air Act.
+In court, they argued the Obama administration overstepped its authority under the Clean Air Act.

 They successfully stalled implementation of the Clean Power Plan, but it didn't help the coal industry.